 When it comes to the hiring process, both employers and candidates understand the importance of getting the "big" details right.
 For example, there is a lot of focus on keeping lines of communication open, extending strong offers, and thoroughly evaluating a mutual fit - and rightly so!
 Those things are all critically important to making a long-lasting and mutually beneficial hire.
 But the truth is, small details matter just as much as the big picture.
 In fact, sometimes they can make or break a hire.

-Just ask Isaiah Wilson, who spoke during an interview about his college football recruitment process.
-Wilson decommitted from powerhouse Alabama and dismissed Michigan from his list of contenders.
+Just consider the college football recruitment process.
+There are many examples of players who have decommitted from powerhouse programs or dismissed highly ranked universities from their list of contenders.
 Why?
-Because Nick Saban didn’t give him a hug after his commitment, and Jim Harbaugh wore cleats on Wilson’s hardwood floors during a home visit.
-These actions may have seemed small to those coaches who knew their teams were exceptional, but they made Wilson feel unappreciated and disrespected, costing those programs a five-star recruit.
+Because a coach didn't give that player a hug after their commitment, or wore cleats on their hardwood floors during a home visit.
+These actions may have seemed small to those coaches who knew their teams were exceptional, but they can make players feel unappreciated and disrespected, costing those programs a top recruit.

 Here are a few examples of little things that make a big difference when recruiting top talent: